I shift through carefully stored memories

 Across the morning wood.

-The sun would rise rosy
+The sun would rise rosy And I would barely feel

 The dew-colored air that would still be cold.